sathanas65/deb12-i3/README.md

     You can comment out lines by putting a hash(#) before them, and then they will not run.
 Or uncomment any you want to run.

 8. Once you are done selecting or deselecting packages to you liking, or adding some of your own, Ctrl + s to save & Ctrl + x to exit.
-9. Now enter:

-         sudo -v
+9. Finally, to run the install script, outputting to a txt file for logging, enter:

+         bash install.sh >> output.txt

     Enter your password if prompted.
-10. Finally, to run the install script, outputting to a txt file for logging, enter:

-         bash install.sh >> output.txt

-11. Now just let the script run and it will reboot when finished.
+10. Now just let the script run and it will reboot when finished.
 You should end up at the gui login screen.
 Now you can login to i3.
-12. To allow Gnome network manager to manage your network connections, you must  edit /etc/network/interfaces after install or the network manager applet will show your interface as unmanaged and you won't be able to connect to other networks, though the network you connected to during install will still work.
+11. To allow Gnome network manager to manage your network connections, you must  edit /etc/network/interfaces after install or the network manager applet will show your interface as unmanaged and you won't be able to connect to other networks, though the network you connected to during install will still work.
 These steps could be added to the install script if desired.